kubernetes/contributor-site/content/en/blog/2024/cncf-dhhwg/cncf-dhhwg-spotlight.md

 ![DHHWG members at KubeCon Chicago](/blog/2024/cncf-dhhwg/cncf-dhhwg-chicago.jpg) *DHHWG members at KubeCon Chicago*

 The team has grown since then, and we've been able to do much more.
-With a kiosk in the project, an open space discussion, a sign language crash course, and a few media interviews, KubeCon Paris had a stronger advocacy and outreach focus.
+With a kiosk in the project pavilion, an open space discussion, a sign language crash course, and a few media interviews, KubeCon Paris had a stronger advocacy and outreach focus.
 [Check out this video of our team in Paris](https://www.youtube.com/watch?v=E8AcyqsgAyQ) to get a glimpse of all the different KubeCon activities — it was such a great event!
 The team also launched the first CNCF Community Group in sign language, [Deaf in Cloud Native](https://community.cncf.io/deaf-in-cloud-native/), a glossary team that creates sign language videos for each technical term to help standardize technical signs across the globe.
 It's crazy to think that it all happened within one year!

 ## Overcoming Challenges and Addressing Misconceptions
 **SK: That's remarkable progress in just a year!
 Building such momentum must have come with its challenges.
 What barriers have you encountered in facilitating the DHHWG, and how did you and the group work to overcome them?**